telus/tds-core/packages/Card/Card.md

 ### Card with borders - no shadow

-Cards with border `no-shadow` variant is to be used to create less visual emphasis than other variants of cards with border or shadow.
+Cards with border `noShadow` variant is to be used to create less visual emphasis than other variants of cards with border or shadow.
 It also matches the same z-index as other coloured variant cards without shadow.
 It should be used near forms, but not containing forms.

 ```jsx
 <FlexGrid>